 - Astronaut Neil Armstrong’s daughter, Karen, died from DIPG in 1962, at just 2 years old.

-- Virtually nothing has changed in the treatment options or prognosis of this disease in the 55 years since her death.
+- Virtually nothing has changed in the treatment options or prognosis of this disease in the almost 60 years since her death.

 - Despite these grim statistics, pediatric cancer research gets very little funding when compared to adults.